SupeRuier/awesome-active-learning/README.md

 # Real-World Applications of AL

+We have introduced that AL could be used in many [other research fields](subfields/AL_combinations.md).
-AL has already been used in many real life applications.
+In fact, AL has already been used in many real-world applications.
 For many reasons, the implementations in many companies are confidential.
 But we can still find many applications from several published papers and websites.

+Basically, there are two types of applications: **scientific applications** & **industrial applications**.

 If you are wondering how could AL be applied in many other fields, we summarized a list of works [here](subfields/AL_applications.md).